KshitizStha901/TF-Thumbnail-Lambda/README.md

 - Output thumbnails are stored in a separate destination bucket
 - Infrastructure as Code using Terraform
 - Python 3.12 with Pillow
-- No Docker packaging required (uses pip with platform targeting)

 ## Requirements